olympiawoj/movie-seat-booking-app/README.md

 # Movie Seat Booking App
 A movie seat booking app built with HTML, CSS, and 🍦vanilla JavaScript
-- Select HTML elements using the DOM document methods
+- Selected HTML elements using DOM document methods
-- Save data to local storage so selected movie and seats information stays on page reload
+- Saved data to local storage so selected movie and seats information stays on page reload
-- Get data from local storage and populate UI
+- Got data from local storage to populate the UI

 ## Table of Contents